kimtg/jinhaptaesan/README.md

 1. Create a [Testnet BitMEX Account](https://testnet.bitmex.com) and [deposit some TBTC](https://testnet.bitmex.com/app/deposit).
 2. Install: Clone this repository.
 It is strongly recommeded to use a virtualenv. (`virtualenv .`)
-3. Modify `settings.py` to tune parameters.
+3. Install packages: `pip install -r requirements.txt`
 4. Edit settings.py to add your [BitMEX API Key and Secret](https://testnet.bitmex.com/app/apiKeys) and change bot parameters.
     * Note that user/password authentication is not supported.
     * Run with `DRY_RUN=True` to test cost and spread.